privacy, for older kids…

 65% of teens upload photos of themselves to socials and 55% admitted to have given personal info, photos or physical descriptions to someone they don’t know. a child’s right to privacy is paramount, but the line between what is public and what should be private has been eroded by social media. far greater consideration should be given to how what’s posted today might impact them when they’re older, even as an adult. deleted posts continue to remain on big tech servers and content shared on socials could show up in search algorithms for years to come

-rewind doesn’t have to be an instead-of, it can be an as-well-as… an alternative, digital safe space without any adverts or influencers, likes or view counts, hurtful comments, rumour spreading, bullying, trolling or stranger danger. although they can still connect with friends to share memories and experiences, rewind is a safer way for older kids to engage and share content with each other, as there is no direct chat function, their profiles are hidden and timelines are not visible to anyone else
+although they can still connect with friends to share memories and experiences, rewind is a safer way for older kids to engage and share content with each other, as there is no direct chat function and their profiles and timelines are not visible to others, or searchable online

 for now, unfortunately social media seems inevitable and experts agree that parental oversight is crucial when kids are starting to use social media. forewarned is forearmed, so check out this online safety advice from the NSPCC